 Polar Scope Align Pro

 There is a special version of Xasteria in the Polar Scope Align Pro app, which adds the ability to switch to night-mode (and access to that app’s quick-dim function) and also can take advantage of the app’s location manager.
+If you have an Apple Watch, there is a version with an extension to use Xasteria on your watch.

-- What does “Xasteria” mean?
+- What does the name “Xasteria” mean?
+How is it pronounced?

 - What is the altitude correction?